richafnu/Viva/Viva/glint/setup/questions-setup.md

 ## Edit the "Thank You!" message

-Customize the **Thank You** concluding message for the survey by hovering over the box and selecting it.
+Customize the **Thank You** concluding survey message by hovering over the box and selecting it.
 In the window that opens:

 1. Select languages from the **Language** dropdown menu.
 Languages permissioned for your organization in General Settings are available.
+If only English is available, this field won't show.
-1. Edit **Greeting** - "Thank you!" is prepopulated, but customize the greeting in a way that's comfortable for you.
+1. Edit **Greeting** - "Thank you!" is prepopulated but customize the greeting in a way that's comfortable for you.
 1. Edit **Text** - You see dummy text in the **Text** box.
    - All dummy text can be edited.
    - The Text field also includes placeholders, called macros, that pull in values based on your employee data or Glint-generated items.
-Delete macros or add new macros by selecting the blue plus sign (+) in the Text box.
+Delete macros or add new macros by selecting the **+ symbol** in the Text box.
 1. Select **Save Changes**.

 ## Edit Question cycles

 You don't have to use all of the items selected for a survey in each cycle.
-Choose survey items per program cycle by selecting the corresponding cycle number next to the item.
+Choose survey items per cycle by selecting the corresponding cycle number next to the item.
 For example, if you only want a certain item asked on the first survey, deselect all numbers except for the number 1.

 ## Add new items and section breaks